NEW: Leslie is downgraded to a tropical storm

 A tropical storm watch remained in effect Friday in Bermuda, where schools were closed and government offices were preparing to close early to give residents more time to prepare.

 Government officials are planning to close the damage-prone causeway linking the main portion of the country with St. David’s Island, where its international airport is located, on Saturday, the Emergency Measures Organization said.
 Sea ferry service will be suspended Friday night, the agency said.

 Wayne Perinchief, Bermuda’s national security minister, said Thursday that officials were planning a “well-coordinated” response to any problems caused by the storm.

-For days, the storm has been dishing out heavy swells and dangerous currents in coastal areas of Bermuda, the Leeward Islands, Puerto Rico, the Virgin Islands and the U.S. East Coast from Florida to New York, the National Weather Service said.
+The storm is already dishing out heavy swells and dangerous currents in coastal areas of Bermuda, the Leeward Islands, Puerto Rico, the Virgin Islands and the U.S. East Coast from Florida to New York, the National Weather Service said.

 Forecasters warned of potentially deadly rip currents that can pull even the strongest swimmers out to sea quickly.
 The agency warned beachgoers to stay out of the surf until the danger passes.

 Another hurricane, Michael, formed late Wednesday in the eastern Atlantic.
 By Thursday, it had become the first major hurricane of the season as it strengthened to a Category 2, with winds of near 110 mph.